We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Factor also buys salmon that’s certified by Best Aquaculture Practices, a third-party program that ensures seafood sustainability.

 Factor offers several plans, varying in price and number of meals.
+Note that the prices are rounded to the nearest dollar.
 The available plans are:

 You can purchase add-ons for an additional fee, such as: